 Another bad one, and another one that wastes an actor's talents, in this case John Candy.
 (Poor John..)
 The nice thing about the MC in this "comedy" is that there's a little something for everyone, with a platoon of brainwashed female cult-members exercising in spandex, and Dixie Carter giving Candy's character the treatment.
 (I, obviously, focus on the former.)
 There's also a brief moment where Carter's character is.. influenced.. by the cult's male leader.
-If you happen across it, keep the fast-forward button handy, or just watch at that link there; a YouTube spandex enthusiast did a very good job of splicing together the important parts.
+If you happen across it, keep the fast-forward button handy.

 A weird but enjoyable mainstream flick involving television subliminals and a light-gun that brain-locks the target for several minutes.
 Most of the action revolves around the latter, but there is one good scene where Susan Dey's character is hypnotized by some of the subliminals while watching ads on a TV in a test-lab.
 If I had made the film, I would have shot an epilogue after the bad guys were defeated, showing her buying Warrior Floor-Cleaner in the supermarket..